Lucid Motors: Charging

 Lucid Motors partnered with Electrify America (EA) in 2019 to use their nationwide charging network as an option for recharging Lucid's electric vehicles on the road.
 The Lucid Air is able to add up to 300 mi in 20 minutes (or 200 miles in 12 minutes) when using the station's 350 kW charging capability, where that capability is available in EA charging stations.

 In 2022, Lucid announced their own home charging solution called the Lucid Connected Home Charging Station which would add 80 miles to the battery in just an hour.
 After most auto manufacturers serving the North American market adopted the North American Charging System (NACS), in late 2023 Lucid also announced plans to equip their vehicles with the NACS ports in 2025.
 Lucid announced in 2025 that starting January 31, 2025, they will deliver the Gravity SUV with a NACS port, but that the Air sedan will still require an adapter when it gains access to the Supercharger network in the second quarter of 2025.

 The Lucid Air's RangeXchange feature also enables the Air to charge other electric vehicles directly using Lucid's RangeXchange charging adapter.

-On July 8, 2025, the company announced that it had set a Guinness World Record for a range of over 1,200 kilometers on a single charge with the Lucid Air Grand Touring.
+On July 8, 2025, the company announced that it had set a Guinness World Record with a range of 1205 km on a single charge with the Lucid Air Grand Touring'.

 Manufacturing facilities

 In December 2019, Lucid broke ground on a factory in Casa Grande, Arizona, the first greenfield facility for EV manufacturing in the United States.
 On December 1, 2020, Lucid completed factory construction, dubbed AMP-1, and "aims to ramp up to 400,000 electric cars per year."

 The US$700 million facility was expected to begin producing the Lucid Air by spring 2021.
 The initial phase includes an initial 999000 sqft.
 Phase 2 of construction was expected to begin in early 2021.
-The land upon which this facility is built is owned by Pinal County, Arizona, who leases the 500 acre plot to Lucid.
-The land was bought by Pinal County for $29.94 million, which was financed by issuing bonds.
+The land upon which this facility is built is owned by Pinal County, Arizona, which leases the 500 acre plot to Lucid.
+The land was bought by Pinal County for $29.94 million; it was financed by issuing bonds.

-On February 28, 2022, Lucid announced a long-term plan to build a new manufacturing plant in Saudi Arabia that could produce 150,000 vehicles per year.
+On February 28, 2022, Lucid announced a long-term plan to build a new manufacturing plant in Saudi Arabia that will produce 150,000 vehicles per year.
 Lucid has partnered with the Ministry of Investment of Saudi Arabia (MISA), The Saudi Industrial Development Fund (SIDF), and the King Abdullah Economic City (KAEC).